 -Check out these editing tips for ways to tighten up your writing.

--A short list of further reading may be included.
+-A short list of sources used or further reading should be included.

 -Incorporate sources into the text when possible (ex: The Indianapolis Times reported on August 14, 1916…).

 -For questions about how to properly credit sources, see plagiarism.org.